What are the Benefits of Animal Therapy?

 On-Campus Assistance Dog-in-Training

 The Parish School benefits from having a dog on campus full-time that is being trained to become an assistance dog.
-Elementary Speech-Language Pathologist, Heather Hillery is a volunteer puppy raiser with Canine Companions for Independence, a non-profit organization that places assistance dogs with individuals with disabilities.
-The puppy named “Flight” accompanies Heather to school each day and interacts with students in the elementary classrooms.
+Elementary Speech-Language Pathologist, Heather Hillery is a volunteer puppy raiser with Canine Companions for Independence, a non-profit organization that places assistance dogs with individuals who have disabilities.
+Heather is raising her second puppy at The Parish School.
+Named “Jill XI,” the puppy accompanies Heather to school each day and interacts with students in the elementary classes.